The Incredible Hulk: Ultimate Destruction: Development and release

-VU Games and Radical Entertainment jointly announced a partnership in February 2004 under which Radical would create six license-based multi-platform games published by VU Games, including a sequel to Hulk tentatively titled The Hulk 2.
-The partnership was influenced by the commercial success of Hulk as well as The Simpsons: Hit & Run.
+VU Games and Radical Entertainment jointly announced a partnership in February 2004 under which Radical would create six license-based multi-platform games published by VU Games, including a sequel to Hulk (2003) tentatively titled The Hulk 2.
+The partnership was influenced by the commercial success of Hulk and The Simpsons: Hit & Run (2003).
 Michael Pole, executive vice president of worldwide product development for VU Games, confirmed that The Hulk 2 would not be based on any theatrical production, and was slated for a mid-2005 release.
-Another working title, The Incredible Hulk, was revealed in December, as was its status as a free-roaming title.
+Another working title, The Incredible Hulk, was revealed in December, as was its status as a free-roaming game.
 The final title was revealed by Marvel Studios in a webcast conference on March 7, 2005.
+Producer Vlad Ceraldi subsequently clarified that The Incredible Hulk: Ultimate Destruction would not be a sequel to Hulk, and would instead be an original story based on the comics..
+The development team peaked at around 45-50 people.

 The game's direction was based on reactions to the previous Hulk game; the development team built upon the game's feeling of controlling the Hulk's power, combat style, and environmental interaction, drawing from the tutorial level as a particular influence.
-The free-roaming element and the omission of Bruce Banner from the gameplay were based on negative responses to the previous game's limited corridor-based level design and stealth levels respectively.
-To achieve an authentic comic book experience, Radical collaborated with Marvel Comics veterans Paul Jenkins and Bryan Hitch, who were heavily involved in the game's development: Jenkins wrote the story, script, and in-game dialogue, and also provided suggestions for the gameplay, while Hitch provided visual design for the main characters, high-resolution concept art, and the box art.
+The free-roaming element and the omission of Bruce Banner from the gameplay were based on negative responses to the previous game's limited corridor-based level design and stealth levels, respectively.
+To achieve an authentic comic book experience, Radical collaborated with Marvel Comics veterans Paul Jenkins and Bryan Hitch, who were heavily involved in the game's development: Jenkins wrote the story, script, and in-game dialogue, and provided suggestions for the gameplay, while Hitch provided visual design for the main characters, concept art, and the box art.